 All you need is some cards and instructions.
 You could all try learning the same trick or choose different tricks and challenge each other to figure out how each illusion works.

 Buy at least 5 different types of chocolate.
 (Ask your friends to split the cost if necessary.)
 Try not to buy any popular brands; look online or in specialty stores for unusual finds.
 Break the chocolate into pieces and put each variety on a numbered plate.
 Invite everyone to try every type and compare notes.
+If you don’t like chocolate, have a wine or ice cream tasting session instead.

+You could also make seasonal lists of things you’d like to do in the coming weeks and months.
 For example, your summer bucket list could include “Go camping for a weekend,” “Go swimming at the lake,” and “Go to an outdoor play or music festival.”
 If you’re making a winter bucket list, you could include “Go sledding,” “Make a gingerbread house,” “Go ice skating,” or “Make gourmet hot chocolate.”

 If you and your friends love decorating your homes for the holidays, you could have a “decorating safari.”
 As a group, go to everyone’s house in turn and put up decorations while enjoying festive drinks and snacks.